CodeAndCrux/codeandcrux.github.io/_posts/2018-10-01-donnie-darko-theory.md

 Donnie is tempted to not burn Jim Cunningham’s house down.
 Like Jesus Christ, Donnie overcomes the temptation in order to save the world.

 That is my ridiculous theory about the meaning of the sign behind Donnie when he exits the movie theater.
-Any Donnie Darko fans/theorists out there, what do you think?